pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 for anyone to learn from or build upon.
 The Scholarly Commons is not anti anything, but invites all to come and participate, which will enable it, potentially, to scale bigger in scope and influence than existing systems are capable.
-Because it will be a fully functioning alternative 'driven by a different logic',[^constellation] the Scholarly Commons will eventually have the ability to displace existing systems.
+Because it will be a fully functioning alternative _driven by a different logic_, the Scholarly Commons will eventually have the ability to displace existing systems.

 So even though I'm working on another post about putting the cultural pieces of the Scholarly Commons together, if I could, at this point, sum up what the